 After they learned why I was talking about “Pete” they laughed and laughed and once again everything was alright with the world.
 Talk about an embarrassing moment with the new inlaws, not even knowing the name of the guy I was going to marry.
 Yikes!

 My family and I continued to call John by his nickname Pete forever, because we already had two men named John in our family, my youngest brother and my dad, although he always went by “Jack.”

 And then too, John’s family had grandpa John, uncle John and my hubby John, so to avoid confusion, my husband John was always referred to as Pete.

-He also loved life and was a big outdoors person, enjoying duck, deer and elk hunting, and fishing, especially deep sea fishing and loved sailing and riding his Harley.
+John also loved life and was a big outdoors person, enjoying duck, deer and elk hunting, and fishing, especially deep-sea fishing and loved sailing and riding his Harley.